gberlu/gberlu.net/content/publication/berlusconi_hamilton_2019/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder
 image:
-  caption: 'Photo by MART PRODUCTION from Pexels'
+  caption: 'Photo by Kaboompics .com from Pexels'
   focal_point: ""
   preview_only: false